 Governance.
-The AGL Board's Environmental and Social Responsibility Committee and Compensation Committee, pursuant to their respective charters, provide oversight of the Company's human capital management strategies, policies, and initiatives, including attracting, developing and retaining personnel, promoting diversity, and fostering an inclusive culture.
-The Environmental and Social Responsibility Committee is periodically updated on employee engagement, learning and development programs, workforce demographics (including turnover and tenure), culture and workplace safety, and initiatives of the employee-led D&I Committee, Corporate Philanthropy Committee and ERGs.
+The Board's Environmental and Social Responsibility Committee and Compensation Committee, pursuant to their respective charters, provide oversight of the Company's human capital management strategies, policies, and initiatives.
+The Environmental and Social Responsibility Committee is periodically updated on employee engagement, learning and development programs, culture and workplace safety, and initiatives of the employee-led D&I Committee, Corporate Philanthropy Committee and ERGs.
 The Compensation Committee, which is advised by an independent compensation consultant, is responsible for the oversight of management development and evaluation of succession planning for senior management, and a review of the Company's senior management compensation benchmarked against a comparison group.

-Board members also support the Company's programming by participating in events sponsored by the Company's ERGs and D&I Committee.
+AGL's Board members also support the Company's programming by participating in events sponsored by the Company's ERGs and D&I Committee.